marcospb19/termite-install/readme.md

 Reasons why i use termite:
 > Have no additional bars and fits perfectly with a windows manager (e.g. [i3wm](https://github.com/i3/i3)) \
 > Looks cleaner \
-> Have an awesome selection mode \
+> Have 3 awesome selection modes that i love \
 > Slightly faster than more complex terminal-emulators \
 > Has a clean configuration file (default at .config/termite/config, edit it!) \
 > More nice details, contains features that i still need to read about...